hirrolot/datatype99/README.md

 `match` has the expected semantics: it sequentially tries to match the given instance of a sum type against the given variants, and, if a match has succeeded, it executes the corresponding statement and moves down to the next instruction (`match(val) { ... } next-instruction;`).
 If all the matches have failed, it executes the statement after `otherwise` and moves down to the next instruction.

+A complete `match` construct results in a single C statement.

 #### `of`

 `of` accepts a matched variant name as a first argument and the rest of arguments comprise a comma-separated list of bindings.